-Not only is it a question.
-It is also a surprise which is what makes it so effective.
-But experts recommend using caution, because anything that ends with a question mark can be answered with “no.”
+Not only is it a question, but it also uses the element of surprise, which is what makes it so effective.
+But experts recommend using caution because anything that ends with a question mark can be answered with “no.”

 One last thing.

 Keep it simple.
-There is no reason for your subject lines to extend across the page.
+There is no reason for your subject lines to extend into two lines.
 People do not read that far, plain and simple.
 In fact, some research suggests that the reader tends to absorb the first three and last three words in the title of something.
 So be it a subject line or headline, supposedly the optimal length is six words.
-That’s not always possible but it may be worth trying to keep it as short as possible.
+That’s not always possible but it’s worth trying to keep it as succinct as possible.

 There is a lot of research out there when it comes to creating effective subject lines.
 But some combination of techniques seems to be the most effective.
 Lenka Istvanova of Koozai Marketing came up with this formula for headlines while she was studying which headlines get the most clicks.